-- After that remove racks from the water and scrub with a cloth rag until all grease and grime is gone.
-On any tough spots Use the pumice or microfiber sponge.
+- After that remove racks from the water and scrub with a cloth rag until all grease and grime are gone.
+On any tough spots, Use the pumice or microfiber sponge.

 - Dry racks and place them back in the oven.

 How To Clean Your Oven With Lemons?

 - First of all, fill a medium-sized, oven-proof mixing bowl with water.
 Cut two lemons in half and place them in the bowl.

 - And when it is heated, place the mixing bowl inside on one of the racks and leave for one hour.

 - Once it is done, after an hour, please turn off the oven, open the door and let it cool slightly.

 - While the oven is still warm but cool enough that you could safely touch the inside without getting burned, put on gloves, take a damp cloth and wipe down all surfaces, including the back, sides, bottom, top, door, corners and crevices.
 And if needed, use wet scouring pumice, microfiber sponge or another abrasive tool to target any extra sticky spots.
 It would help if you were sure to wipe thoroughly so that you remove all grease and grime.

 What Materials Do I Need To Clean My Oven?

 - A QUALITY CLEANER: For a quality cleaner, you have several options here.